-The fee schedule was last revised during the October 2019 Council meeting, effective immediately.
+The fee schedule was last revised during the October 2022 Council meeting, effective immediately.
 Fees are not refundable.

-Fee Explanation of Fees and Charges Application for Institutions seeking initial approval of new podiatric medical residency Provisional Approval programs are assessed an application fee of \$1,500.
-Reclassification of Institutions seeking reclassification of CPME-approved programs are Approved Program assessed an application fee of \$500.
+Fee Explanation of Fees and Charges Application for Provisional Approval Institutions seeking initial approval of new podiatric medical residency programs are assessed an application fee of \$2,500.
+Reclassification of Approved Program Institutions seeking reclassification of CPME-approved programs are assessed an application fee of \$1,000.
 Annual Assessment Institutions sponsoring approved residency programs are assessed an annual fee.
-Sponsoring institutions are assessed a base fee of \$2,800 plus \$150 per authorized position (applicable to all authorized positions in all programs sponsored by the institution).
-Provisional Approval Evaluation Institutions eligible for on-site evaluation of new podiatric residencies are assessed a \$2,000 pre-visit fee plus actual costs above \$2,000, which is assessed after the visit.
-Authorization to Increase Positions Institutions sponsoring approved podiatric residencies are assessed a \$500 fee to apply for authorization of increased residency positions.
-Resident Transfer Institutions sponsoring approved podiatric residencies are assessed a \$250 resident transfer fee if requested within the first 30 days of the resident's transfer into the new program; \$1,000 from the 31st day onward.
+Sponsoring institutions are assessed a fee of \$5,000 for programs with 6 or fewer residents, \$6,500 for programs with 7-11 residents, and \$8,000 for programs with 12 or more residents.
+Provisional Approval Evaluation Institutions eligible for on-site evaluation of new podiatric residencies are assessed a \$5,000 pre-visit fee plus actual costs above \$5,000, which is assessed after the visit.
+Authorization to Increase Positions Institutions sponsoring approved podiatric residencies are assessed a \$1,000 fee to apply for authorization to increase residency positions.
+Resident Transfer Institutions sponsoring approved podiatric residencies are assessed a \$750 resident transfer fee if requested within the first 30 days of the resident's transfer into the new program and \$1,500 if the institution notifies CPME of a resident transfer after 30 days.
 The institution accepting the resident is responsible for paying the fee.
-Authorization to Grant a One-Time Certificate Institutions sponsoring approved podiatric residencies are assessed a \$250 fee to request authorization to grant a residency certificate on a one-time basis.
+Authorization to Grant One-time Certificate Institutions sponsoring approved podiatric residencies are assessed a \$500 fee to request authorization to grant a residency certificate on a one-time basis.
 On-Site Evaluation Observers ABFAS and ABPM pay the actual costs of their respective observers to participate on residency evaluation teams.
 The Council assumes the costs of all other observers on evaluation teams.
-Late Fee Institutions that do not submit payment of a required fee by the date identified by the Council are assessed a late fee of \$500.
+Late Fee Institutions that do not submit payment of a required fee by the date identified on the invoice sent by the Council are assessed a late fee of \$500.
 Appeal of an Adverse Action Institutions seeking an appeal of an adverse action determined by the Council must submit a fee of \$2,000 with the request for the appeal, as costs of an appeal are shared between the Council and the institution.
 Institutions are billed any additional expenses over \$2,000 after the appeal.
-Residency Program Transfer Fee Institutions making a transfer request of institutional sponsorship of an approved podiatric residency program are assessed a residency program transfer fee of \$500.
+Residency Program Transfer Fee Institutions making a transfer request of institutional sponsorship of an approved podiatric residency program are assessed a residency program transfer fee of \$1,000.